Life With Horace

 I presented myself to his gaze

-before our evenings out
+before our evenings out.

 Deliciousness itself, just knowing

-that he would when I did
+that he would when I did, and

 that he always meant it.